TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

     :Default: html

     :typoscript:`format` sets the format of the current request.
-It can be something like "html", "xml", "png", "json".
-And it can even come in the form of "rss.xml" or alike.
+It can be something like "html", "xml", "png", "json" or even "rss.xml" or something similar.

 .. _cobj-fluidtemplate-properties-layoutrootpath: